 Students who are dismissed may not enroll in any Vermont Tech course for a minimum of one term.
 This applies to consortium enrollment from other VSC institutions as well.
-Students returning from academic dismissal will be on probation for a minimum of one term and must enroll in and pass the Effective Learning course.
+Students returning from academic dismissal will be on probation for a minimum of one term.